chrisjcameron/tie_range/README.md

 +This code is licensed under a [GPL-3 license](https://www.gnu.org/copyleft/gpl.html).

-+The data is not coverd by this license.
++The data is not covered by this license.
 Get the data from https://archive.org/details/oxford-2005-facebook-matrix